Curricular Practical Training

 - CPT employment must be a supervised, temporary position.

-- CPT can be authorized for part-time (less than 20 hours per week) or full-time (more than 20 hours per week)
+- CPT can be authorized for part-time (less than 20 hours per week) or full-time (more than 20 hours per week).
+If you have 12 months or more of full-time CPT, you are ineligible for OPT, but part-time CPT is fine and will not stop you from doing OPT.

 - If engaged in a CPT during the Fall and Spring semesters, you must maintain a full course of study.
 (The exception to this rule: Students who are in the final semester of study and do not require a full course load to complete; Students engaged in a Thesis or dissertation; students who are engaged in a practicum or clinical work)